Random Models and the Guarded Fragment: Preliminaries and Notation

 It is convenient to view $k$-types themselves as $\sigma$-structures over the canonical domain $\{x_1,\dots,x_k\} \cup \Cons$.
 This allows us to use structure-like notation; for instance, if $\tau \in \TTT^{\sigma}_3$, we may write \( \type{\tau}{x_1,x_3} \) for the $2$-type induced by $\tau$ on the variables $x_1$ and $x_3$.

-\begin{remark} Our definition of $k$-types deviates slightly from the standard one in two aspects.
+\begin{rem} Our definition of $k$-types deviates slightly from the standard one in two aspects.
 First, we only consider tuples of unnamed elements.
 Second, we restrict attention to tuples of pairwise distinct elements.
 This choice is convenient: to fully describe a structure over a domain $A_0 \uplus \Cons$, it suffices to specify for each tuple of distinct elements of $A_0$ the corresponding realised $k$-type, with each unordered tuple being considered precisely once.
 Naturally, the $k$-types have to be assigned consistently with each other.
-Since types include literals involving constants, all facts involving constants are defined as well. \end{remark}
+Since types include literals involving constants, the facts involving constants are defined as well. \end{rem}